 Regular readers of Science-Based Medicine have likely already picked up on

-found in so-called natural medicine
+some very common themes found in so-called natural medicine

 provided by naturopathic physicians.